HuxianzhiLin/Rdatdota/README.md

 Links
 -----

-To read the tutorial and documentation for RDota2 please visit [Rdatdota](https://cran.r-project.org/web/packages/RDota2/vignettes/RDota2.html).
+To read the tutorial and documentation for rdatdota please visit [Rdatdota](https://github.com/HuxianzhiLin/Rdatdota/blob/master/vignettes/rdatdota.Rmd).

-To find out about the Steam API Documentation you can visit [Steam](https://steamcommunity.com/linkfilter/?url=http://wiki.teamfortress.com/wiki/WebAPI).

 To check the data on the website you can visit [datdota](www.datdota.com)

-To see the released version you can visit [Github](https://github.com/QMSS-G5072-2018/Huxianzhi_Lin/tree/master/final%20project/Rdatdota).
+To see the rdatdota website you can visit [Rdatdota](https://huxianzhilin.github.io/Rdatdota/docs/articles/rdatdota.html).